-Bird B Gone offers a number of effective and humane solutions for deterring pest birds and geese from open and semi-open spaces.
+Bird B Gone offers a number of bird control hazers which are effective and humane solutions for deterring pest birds and geese from open and semi-open spaces.

-Bird Hazing is particularly effective in removing birds from large enclosed to semi-enclosed areas, such as docks, overhangs, warehouses, aircraft hangars and plant nurseries.
+Bird Control Hazers are particularly effective in removing birds from large enclosed to semi-enclosed areas, such as docks, overhangs, warehouses, aircraft hangars and plant nurseries.
 It has been proven effective for driving out pigeons, seagulls, geese, starlings, and many other pest birds.
 Bird Hazing is not recommended for heavily occupied buildings or structures that have a high volume of foot traffic.